-- Discover it Cash Back has rotating bonus categories.
+Discover it Cash Back has rotating bonus categories.
 Discover’s cash back calendar usually includes categories such as groceries, gas and dining; these categories change every quarter and require activation.
 (You can earn 5% cash back on purchases in that category on up to $1,500 in purchases that quarter upon enrollment.
 After that, you’ll earn 1%.
-Non-bonus category purchases earn unlimited 1% cash back.)
+Non-bonus category purchases earn an unlimited 1% cash back.)

 Flat-rate cash back cards are simpler to use but will potentially earn less cash.
-Rotating-category cash back cards offer a higher return, but require some work and may not align with your particular spending habits.
+Rotating category cash back cards offer a higher return but require some work and may not align with your particular spending habits.